Skip to Content

 Colorful buildings in Colonia del Sacramento, Uruguay.Colonia del Sacramento

-Colonia is a UNESCO World Heritage site with large squares and narrow cobblestone streets.
-Founded by Portugal and later conquered by the Spanish, this picturesque city fuses Portuguese, Spanish, and post-colonial styles.
-The surrounding areas include Rio de la Plata beaches and farms where the locals produce cheese and wine.
-This historic and quiet city with a magic charm is the oldest in Uruguay and still one of the preferred places of visitors from all over Uruguay and Argentina.
+One of the oldest towns in Uruguay, Colonia is a UNESCO World Heritage site with large squares and narrow cobblestone streets.
+Founded by Portugal and later conquered by the Spanish, this picturesque city fuses Portuguese, Spanish, and post-colonial styles into a one-of-a-kind historic charm.
+The city offers easy access to the surrounding areas, including Rio de la Plata beaches, and farms where the locals produce cheese and wine.

 Graffiti art in Montevideo, Uruguay.Urban Art Tour

 In recent years, graffiti and murals in Montevideo has flourished.
-This guided tour offers the opportunity to learn about the murals and graffiti that live on the walls of Montevideo, the stories behind each brushstroke, and the motivation of the artists.
+This guided tour offers the opportunity to learn about the urban artwork decorating the walls of Montevideo, the stories behind each brushstroke, and the motivation of the artists.

 Historic building in Montevideo, Uruguay.Downtown City Tour